EECS E6792 Deep Learning on the Edge

 Analytical study and software design.

-Several assignments in Python and in PyTorch
+Several labs in Python and in PyTorch

 Significant project.

-Pursuing deeper exploration of deep learning.
+Pursuing a deeper exploration of deep learning.

 Organization